 DIABETES and EPD

 In pancreatic related diseases, it is not uncommon to observe endocrine and exocrine disorders that co-exist or that cause an association between anatomic and functional aspects.
 Studies have shown that a significant proportion of diabetic patients have EPD.
-EPD is known to be present in 40% (26-74) of Type 1 DM patients and 27% (10-56) of Type 2 DM patients[11].
+EPD is known to be present in 40% (26-74) of Type 1 diabetes mellitus (DM) patients and 27% (10-56) of Type 2 DM patients[11].
 EPD is present in almost all patients with pancreatogenic diabetes, also known as Type 3 c diabetes.
 EPD is mild to moderate in most diabetic patients.
 Therefore, complaints such as abdominal discomfort, bloating and abdominal pain are more prominent in patients than in steatorrhea.
 PERT in diabetic patients is recommended when the FE-1 level is below 100 µg/g.
-It is reported in some studies that symptoms have regressed when pancreatic extracts are provided with meals (40000-50000 U lipase), and that even glucose is better controlled, thus reducing insulin requirements[12].
-However, the results in the opposite direction were also reported[13,14].
+Some studies have reported that symptoms have regressed when pancreatic extracts are provided with meals (40000-50000 U lipase), and that even glucose is better controlled, thus reducing insulin requirements[12].
+However, the opposite results have also been reported[13,14].

-There are numerous radiological, histopathological and autopsy reports showing how the pancreatic structure of diabetic patients are affected[15-20].
-In these studies, the general findings in the pancreas of diabetic patients include atrophy, lubrication, lymphocyte infiltration, calcification, different degrees of fibrosis, and thus consequently volume reduction, lobulation, and morphological changes[21].
-Studies conducted using ultrasonography, computed tomography (CT) and magnetic resonance imaging (MRI) showed that diabetic patients had smaller pancreases than the healthy controls.
-Unfortunately, there is no adequate or clear data about what kind of process these effects undergo, and what the determining factors are.
-Studies aimed at investigated the pathological and clinical features of this process, alongside the result, have increased over the past two decades.
+There are numerous radiological, histopathological and autopsy reports showing how the pancreatic structure of diabetic patients is affected[15-20].
+In these studies, the general findings in the pancreas of diabetic patients include atrophy, lubrication, lymphocyte infiltration, calcification, different degrees of fibrosis, and consequential volume reduction, lobulation, and morphological changes[21].
+Studies using ultrasonography, computed tomography (CT) and magnetic resonance imaging (MRI) showed that diabetic patients had smaller pancreases than healthy controls.
+Unfortunately, there is no adequate or clear data about what kind of process these effects have and what the determining factors are.
+Studies aimed at investigating the pathological and clinical features of this process have increased over the past two decades.
 In a significant number of these studies, it has been shown that there is a relationship between long duration of diabetes, insulin use, and low body mass index (BMI) and EPD[22].
-Other studies show that that there is a relationship between high BMI, low beta cell reserve, and a hyperglycemia and FE-1 in diabetic patients[23,24].
-However, in some studies measuring fecal fat excretion, no correlation between these parameters and EPD was revealed[25,26].
+Other studies have shown that that there is a relationship between high BMI, low beta cell reserve, and hyperglycemia and FE-1 in diabetic patients[23,24].
+However, in some studies measuring fecal fat excretion, no correlation between these parameters and EPD was found[25,26].
 In other studies, the duration of diabetes, glucagon, and somatostatin elevation, as well as exocrine secretions from the pancreas have been shown to be significantly reduced[27-30].

 There are five major theories proposed to explain the cause of EPD in diabetes patients.
 The first theory is that pancreatic islet cell hormones have regulatory properties for exocrine tissue functions, and that the stimulating-inhibitory islet cell hormone balance changes in diabetic patients[31,32].
-The second theory is that insulin is effective in tropic pancreatic acinar cells, and therefore that pancreatic acinar atrophy may develop as a result of insulin deficiency[31,33].
-Third is the theory is that it may be associated with a decrease in the enteropancreatic reflex and exocrine functions due to autonomic neuropathy and gastroparesis as a complication of diabetes[24,34].
+The second theory is that insulin is effective in trophic pancreatic acinar cells, and therefore that pancreatic acinar atrophy may develop as a result of insulin deficiency[31,33].
+Third is the theory that it may be associated with a decrease in the enteropancreatic reflex and exocrine functions due to autonomic neuropathy and gastroparesis as a complication of diabetes[24,34].
 The fourth hypothesis is autoimmunity, whereby antibodies against islet cells may cross-react against the acinar cell, or that antibodies against exocrine pancreatic tissue (such as anti-cytokeratin antibodies) may cause pancreatic insufficiency[35-37].
-The fifth, and therefore final hypothesis is that due to microvascular complications, blood supply to the pancreas is impaired and fibrosis develops, thereby resulting in exocrine pancreatic insufficiency[38,39].
+The fifth hypothesis is that due to microvascular complications, blood supply to the pancreas is impaired and fibrosis develops, thereby resulting in exocrine pancreatic insufficiency[38,39].